 Andrea Thomas, a Native educator in New Mexico, describes how her identity and representation carries the weight of cultural preservation.
 “I want Navajo students who live on the reservation to have the opportunity and access to great teachers who look like them.
 I want them to be close and connected to their communities,” Thomas explains.
 “We need to educate our people so they can come back and be part of the change and be a role model for students.
 If they see educators that look like them, students will be more engaged with learning.
 Recognizing that need in our system has really guided me.”

-The Importance of Diversity for Inclusive Education
+The Importance of Representation in Education

 For students looking for clear cultural diversity in the classroom and role models in their school, having a teacher from the same background can lead to deeper connections and more engaged learning.
 Takeru Nagayoshi “TK,” a Japanese-American, Massachusetts-based educator, exemplifies that role in his film analysis club consisting of around 20 students. “